Non-Surgical Spinal Decompression with IDD Therapy® Greenville SC

 Dr Henry and his decompression machine really helped me.
 I came in here in a lot of pain.
 Now I'm pain free with 90% of the strength back in my right arm.
 Randall Arnold

-I just know I am taller since I met Dr. H. My pain was unbearable and after having steroid injections for years I found Dr. Henry.
+I just know I am taller since I met Dr. Henry.
+My pain was unbearable and after having steroid injections for years I found Dr. Henry.
 He has been a blessing in my life.
 I am finally active as I should be!
 Mary Townsend

 I just want to thank you for saving my life.
 I was scheduled for back surgery when I saw your ad on TV for spinal decompression and after six weeks of decompression therapy I feel great!
 Pat Pearson